rsidevelop/frontend-developer-challenge/README.md

 - [Material Table Documentation 1](https://material-table.com/#/)
 - [Material Table Documentation 2](https://material-table-core.com/)

-When you have completed the project you can either zip up the project and email it back or create a repository for the project on GitHub and send us a link to the repository.
+When you have completed the project send us a link to your GitHub repository.

 # Set up

+1. Fork and clone this repository.

-1. cd into client folder `yarn install`
+2. cd into client folder `yarn install`

-2. `yarn start` to start the React app.
+3. `yarn start` to start the React app.

 - If `yarn -v` doesn't work, install [`yarn`](https://yarnpkg.com/en/)
    - `npm install -g yarn`